ROBOPOL: Social Robotics Meets Vehicular Communications for Cooperative Automated Driving: First steps

 \subsection{General Finite State Machine}

-To make all enablers cohesively work together, there must be a software architecture that incorporates them into one inter-playing system.
-Therefore, as a first step we created a generalized finite state machine (FSM) (Fig. \ref{fig:state_machine_general}) that can be applied to any use case and be centric to any traffic actor with V2X enabled.
-The states of the FSM were modeled in terms of different stages of an interaction (i.e., involving communication and coordination) between all traffic actors to ultimately achieve the goal of the target traffic actor.
-There are three main parts in our FSM, 1) pre-interaction, 2) social interaction, and 3) post-interaction.
-The FSM is organized in terms of stages of a social interaction, because the focus is on a social human-robot interaction that leverages information from V2X communication to benefit VRUs in the form in introducing AV technology and mixed traffic regulation and mediation.
-The pre-interaction state entails the identification of the target traffic actor, done by the first enabler - advanced perception.
+As a result of our initial pre-study, we created a generalized \ac{FSM} formalizing ROBOPOL operation (Fig. \ref{fig:state_machine_general}) that can be applied to any use case and be centric to any \ac{V2X}-enabled traffic actor.
+The states of the \ac{FSM} were modeled in terms of different stages of an interaction (i.e., involving communication and coordination) between all traffic actors to ultimately achieve the goal of the target traffic actor.
+There are three main parts in our \ac{FSM}, 1) pre-interaction, 2) social interaction, and 3) post-interaction.
+The \ac{FSM} is organized in terms of stages of a social interaction, because the focus is on a social human-robot interaction that leverages information from \ac{V2X} communication to benefit \acp{VRU} in the form in introducing AV technology and mixed traffic regulation and mediation.
+The pre-interaction state entails the identification of the target traffic actor, done by the advanced perception.
 The social interaction state entails the intent identification of target traffic actor, coordination of all traffic actors to achieve an ideal environment for the target traffic actor’s intent, and the execution of the planned.
-This is done by the second, third and fourth enablers – V2X, social HRI, and formal specification of driving maneuvers.
+This is done by \ac{V2X}, social HRI, and formal specification of driving maneuvers, respectively.
 The post-interaction state entails the system reiterating and learning from the outcomes of the interaction.
 In this state parameters may be updated such that the next iteration can perform better during the pre-interaction and social interaction states.
-For the general state machine, the term "traffic actors" is used to imply that the general state machine can be used for any traffic entity (for a vehicle, bike, pedestrian, driver, etc).
-The "target traffic actor" is the entity that the system is focused on helping, e.g., in the crossing use case, the target traffic actor is the pedestrian, but in other cases this can be a vehicle, or anything else.
+For the general state machine, the term ``traffic actors" is used to imply that the general state machine can be used for any traffic entity (for a vehicle, bike, pedestrian, driver, etc).
+The ``target traffic actor" is the entity that the system is focused on helping, e.g., in the crossing use case, the target traffic actor is the pedestrian, but in other cases this can be a vehicle, or anything else.